Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-43-scars-both-old-new.md

 He was proved right.
 Bozo scarfed down two of the corndogs with much flashing of teeth and flapping of jowls, but the third was picked up delicately and carried proudly, with his tail up and his ears forward.

-"Y’know…" Powell told him as they jogged, "When half a dozen Gaoians randomly forget about breakfast, I smell shenanigans… I better not find my door hinged at the top again."
+"Y’know..."
+Powell told him as they jogged, "When half a dozen Gaoians randomly forget about breakfast, I smell shenanigans...
+I better not find my door hinged at the top again."

 Bozo’s ears pricked, but he was the ideal conversation partner in many ways.
 Especially when his mouth was full.